About the Design - from Alan Ury, Fantastic Plastic:

 Resin Mold-stress - Large resin parts are known to be notorious for warpage, caused during shipping or just from “mold stress,” where the resin tries to re-think its shape after being released from the mold.
 I had this problem during the outer ring assembly of FPs Space Station V (2001 movie) model, and it come back in spades on this kit.

-The landing gear - The landing gear of the Descent Stage is made from six resin elements which are attached to the appropriate locations on the Descent Stage by “hinge rods,” which are also a misnomer, as the gear will not fold on the model.
+The landing gear - The landing gear of the Descent Stage are made from six resin elements which are attached to the appropriate locations on the Descent Stage by “hinge rods,” which are also a misnomer, as the gear will not fold on the model.
 The cut metal rod sections are just used to hold and align the joints.
-This means each round joint point on the long gear struts must be drilled out with a 1/16” drill bit, to open the hole where the rod section goes through.
+This means each round joint point on the long gear struts had to be drilled out with a 1/16” drill bit, to open the hole where the rod section goes through.
 Each long strut has two of them, so 12 holes must be drilled out for each gear assembly.
 This is a long task, not to mention all of the flash clean-up required on all of these parts.

 However, once completed, the gear look great and provide a ton of visual detail to the model.

 Crew Module molding - The Crew Module is a single cast resin piece, with what appear at first glance to be flashed-over holes in each window bay.
 Well, they were not – they were actually the very thin (almost vacant) lower window sills for the three big windows of the Crew Module.
 I made the mistake of cleaning them out, thinking there were flash.
 So later, I had to place sections of 0.30” styrene plastic in to put back the lower sills.
+So, be advised!

-The landing gear have one small decal strip of numbers that go on each one of the gear strut cylinders.
+The landing gear have one small decal strip of ID numbers that go on each one of the gear strut cylinders.
 Since the decal sheet is a “single-sheet” decal, each one of those must be cut out and handled individually.
 That makes each gear decal about 2 mm wide by 6 mm long.
 A real challenge to handle, both in soaking and then in application.
 A small, dampened artist brush is essential to placing and locating these decals.
 The same holds true for the fuel tank markings.

-Now, if you think those were small, try out the little red “right angle” decals placed above the each corner of the three Crew Module window openings!
+Now, if you think those were small, try out the little red “right angle” decals to be placed above the each corner of the three Crew Module window openings!
 Those end up being about 2 mm square each when cut out!
 They are very easy to loose grip on in the water bath.
 In retrospect, the use of e teaspoon to hold the decal while soaking may have helped, but you still have get hold of it, somehow.
 My advice, take your time…

 Instructions - The build instructions for the MAV are furnished on a CD-ROM as individual JPG images, each showing one phase of construction.
-While most of them are fairly easy to follow, I found some to lack specific detail that might have made the assembly easier.
+While most of them are fairly easy to follow, I found some to lack specific details that might have made the assembly easier.
 While the concept of a completely pictorial manual is somewhat attractive, it still seems a bit wanting in clarity of intent in some of the steps.
 Look over each one of the images and review the assembly steps before committing to the final fitment of the parts.

 Painting - There are so many areas for detail painting on this model that a set of professionally-made paint masks would have been a God-send, especially for the RCS cluster surfaces on the Ascent Stage and the Crew Module.
 If you are going to try and paint them freehand (as I did), use a new small-tip brush, be mindful of the amount of paint your brush is carrying and watch how the brush is running as you approach the edges of each area.
 There are “raised details” molded-in, but they are fairly swallow and the brush will “jump the fence” if you are not very careful.
 Still, edge repairs and touch-ups will be necessary.